Virtual Services & Resources

 Daily Well-Being Content

-Follow @McWellND on social media regularly for content focused on promoting and supporting your well-being.
+Follow @McWellND on social media for content focused on promoting and supporting your well-being.

-Staff at McWell are working to create online, virtual workshop opportunities (in addition to our traditional in-person workshops) to provide you with valuable skills for supporting your well-being.
-Follow @McWellND and check back here for updated information about workshop schedules.
+Staff at McWell are available for online, virtual workshop opportunities (in addition to our traditional in-person workshops) to provide you with valuable skills for supporting your well-being.
 Request a workshop for your hall or organization by filling out this form.